QuantScientist/mxnet-gsoc-yunyan-application/mkd/Student Application.md

 ## Travis tests

-My codes can directly use the Travis tests currenlty used by MXNet's main repository thus the only thing I am expected to do is to linking my repository to Travis.
+My codes can directly use the Travis tests currently used by MXNet's main repository thus the only thing I am expected to do is to linking my repository to Travis.

 ## Expected Commits Frequency